Skip to main content

 SettingDescription

-Override Create SQLToggle: True/False
+Override Create SQLToggle: True or False

 True: Customized Create SQL specified in the Create SQL space is executed.
 All other options are invisible except 'Enable Tests'